curia-network/curia-irc-bouncer/README.md

 # Curia IRC Bouncer (Soju)

 Multi-user IRC bouncer with persistent message storage for the CommonGround chat system.
-Connects to the Ergo IRC server and provides persistent connections for multiple users and devices.
+Connects to the Ergo IRC server and provides persistent connections for multiple users and devices!

 ## Features